winnawat/winnawat.github.io/README.md

 # Data Science Portfolio
 #### Win Nawat Suvansinpan
-Listed here are my work on various topics related to data science.
+Here are my work on various topics related to data science.
 Each project is its own repository which can be accessed via their respective links.

 ## Predictive Models
 ### predicting bugfixtime